Banging Toolbox

 The main selling points of 6-inch grinders are their low cost and versatility.

-They are ideally suited for DIY work and even professional projects, and provide sufficient power for most tasks.
+They are perfectly suited for DIY work and even professional projects, and provide sufficient power for most tasks.

 Most 6-inch grinders are compact, lightweight, and easy to set up.